-Figure 6 shows the orbital average blackbody temperatures during Cycle 033.
+Figure 6 shows the orbital average blackbody temperatures during Cycle 034.
 The temperatures were stable (on top of a daily variation cycle).
 Longer term analysis also shows a yearly variation, with temperatures rising as the Earth approaches perihelion at the beginning of January.
-Cycle 033 falls after this yearly peak with +YBB temperatures around 302.7 K (see Figure 7 and Table 3).
+Cycle 034 falls after this yearly peak with +YBB temperatures around 302.6 K (see Figure 7 and Table 3).
 Figure 6 shows that gradients across the blackbody baseplate are stable and within their expected range (±20mK).

-Figure 6: Blackbody temperature and baseplate gradient trends during Cycle 033.
+Figure 6: Blackbody temperature and baseplate gradient trends during Cycle 034.
 The vertical dashed lines indicate the start and end of the cycle.
 Each dot represents the average temperature in one orbit.
+Note that the gaps are due to problems in data distribution to the MPC rather than real missing data.